 ELOHIM (el-o-heem’) God, Creator, Judge

 The name of God that first appears in the bible.
 It carries with it the root word “el” meaning god or strong.
 In ancient time everyone believed in some sort of God.
-The stronger one god was from another proved that he was the best or most real.
+The stronger one’s god was from another proved that he was the best or most real.
 So “el” carries the idea of being strong beyond what a mortal can do.